-The University will never email you to tell you that you require an account upgrade, verification or migration.
+- The University will never email you to tell you that you require an account upgrade, verification or migration.
 As long as you are a student here, you will have an account whether you check your email or not.

-Connecting to open, public WiFi networks, your data is not protected and can be easily snooped and viewed by others on the network.
+Using uog-wifi-secure on campus protects your internet connection from potential eavesdroppers.
+When connected to open, public Wi-Fi networks, always assume that your data is not protected and may can be viewed by others on the network.